Frequently Asked Questions

 Is the threshold included with the order?

-• The steel threshold is included and is welded directly onto the jamb.
+• A steel threshold is included with all exterior iron door purchases and is already welded onto the jamb.

 What are the specs & measurements of your in swing thresholds?